Target shoppers can now make reservations to avoid holiday crowds

-“We do not anticipate that on a regular basis we’ll have to use reservations, but it could be very important during the holiday season,” Target chief executive Brian Cornell said on a media call Wednesday.
+“Given that Target is a very popular holiday destination, the new system makes sense in terms of both keeping people safe and giving customers a convenient tool that prevents them having to wait ages outside the store,” Neil Saunders, managing director of GlobalData Retail in New York, said in an email to The Washington Post.
+“During the pandemic Target has been a savvy operator and has used both online and its stores to drive sales.
+This is another example of how Target is using digital technology to improve the store experience.”

+Some national chains including Best Buy, Williams Sonoma and West Elm instituted mandatory store appointments early in the pandemic, though most have since lifted those requirements.
+Others such as Suitsupply and Chico’s now offer appointments to interested shoppers.
+Shoppers can also reserve time slots at local grocery stores and farmers markets using OpenTable, the restaurant reservation site.

+Target chief executive Brian Cornell said during a media call Wednesday that the reservation system “could be very important during the holiday season” but that he does not anticipate using it on a regular basis.
 “But some measures, like contact-free shopping, are here to stay.”

 During the holidays, shoppers can visit Target.com/line to see if there is a line outside their local store and reserve a spot.
 They’ll be notified when it’s their turn to shop.